Partial Least Squares Regression

 • Can use M.predict(X) to get new predictions

-• Or M.n_components = 3 after setup
+• Or M.n_components = 3 after initialization, followed by refitting the model

 PLSR